Home Backtesting and trading How To Become A Successful Quant Trader in 2024 (Can You Be...

 Does a quant trader need speed and fast execution?

-No, you will not be able to compete on speed and execution, unfortunately.
-That is a game you are guaranteed to lose against better-equipped quantitative traders, typically bigger financial institutions like hedge funds, banks, or proprietary trading firms.
+No, a quant trader does not need speed and fast execution, but having it might still be helpful.
+But ultimately, as a small independent trader, you will not be able to compete on speed and execution, unfortunately.
+You are guaranteed to lose that game against better-equipped quantitative traders, typically bigger financial institutions like hedge funds, banks, or proprietary trading firms.

 Why spend time developing software when someone has already done it?
-You can’t develop better tools than institutions that have billions of dollars under management.
+You can’t develop better tools than institutions with billions of dollars under management.

 You are unlikely to gain any advantage through software or execution speed.
 Concentrate on your trading ideas, not tools.

-However, most likely, you will not succeed because most quants don’t make a lot of money.
+Quant trading can be very profitable for those few who are good.
+However, most likely, you will not succeed because most quants don’t make much money.
 Why?
 Because most short-term trading is a zero-sum game – long-term investing is not.
+Please also read our take on can you get rich by quant trading.

-If you invest for the long term in a broad basket of stocks, you have a nice tailwind from the return the companies make on their invested capital.
+If you invest in a broad basket of stocks for the long term, you have a nice tailwind from the return the companies make on their invested capital.
 Long-term investing is not a zero-sum game, and simply by being patient and regularly investing as you go along, you will highly likely become wealthy.

 Warren Buffet presumably made 99% of his wealth after turning 50, and 97% after he turned 65.
 The compounding effect works like a snowball.
 Simply by being patient, you have a nice chance of building a nest egg.